 Reporting

-The Reporting section provides read only access to historical payments already recorded in the Bead platform.
-It is designed for reconciliation, analytics, dashboards, and operational audits rather than real time transaction handling.
+The Reporting section provides read-only access to historical payments recorded in the Bead platform.
+Use it for reconciliation, analytics, dashboards, and operational audits.

 When to use Reporting